 (ii) inspectors.

+[Clause 25 inserted by No. 13 of 2005 s.
+32.]

 26. Members of designated work group must be notified of selection etc. of safety and health representative

 The licensee for a pipeline operation must —

 (a) notify members of a designated work group in relation to the pipeline operation of a vacancy in the office of safety and health representative for the designated work group within a reasonable time after the vacancy arises; and